SoftStep: Learning Sparse Similarity Powers Deep Neighbor-Based Regression: Representational geometry of neighbor-based regression

-We posit that a NONA model with MSE loss yields implicit optimization conditions for structuring pairs of points in the embedding space with respect to their labels, as well as conditions for structuring triplets of points.
+Here, we demonstrate that a neighbor-based regression model paired with MSE loss yields implicit optimization conditions for structuring pairs of points in the embedding space with respect to their labels, as well as conditions for structuring triplets of points.
+We define $p_{ij} = \frac{e^{s_{ij}}} {\sum_{k=1}^Ne^{s_{ik}}}$ where $s_{ij}=Sim(Z,Z_N)_{ij}$ with similarity warping due to SoftStep.
+Furthermore, $\Delta_{ij} = y_i - y_j$.
 We observe that,

+due to $\sum_{j=1}^Np_{ij}=1$.
 Terms of the form $\Delta_{ij}^2p_{ij}^2$ represent a pairwise similarity loss on the points indexed by $(i,j)$.
-Assigning $j$ high proportional similarity to $i$ accrues a penalty as an increasing function of the label distance.
+Assigning $j$ high proportional similarity to $i$ accrues a penalty as an increasing function of the label distance - \textbf{MSE loss is explicitly minimized when dissimilarly labeled points repel one another.}

 Triplet terms $\Delta_{ij}p_{ij}\Delta_{ik}p_{ik}$ also encode embedding conditions.
 However, a more illuminating description of the optimal triplet embedding geometry considers the partial optimization of terms of the form: